 • F5) The online teacher recommends assistive technologies where appropriate to meet mandated needs and address learner preferences.

-• Description: Join us for Accessibility in Action: Practical Tips for Online Learning, a flexible professional development series designed to teach educators about accessibility and what it looks like in an online environment.
+• Description: Join us for Session 2: Accessibility in Action: Practical Tips for Online Learning, a flexible professional development series designed to teach educators about accessibility and what it looks like in an online environment.
 Educators will be provided with tools and strategies to create content, documents, presentations, and emails with accessibility in mind.

 Course features include: